se-edu/se-book/projectDuke/text.md

 <panel header="Using dates/times in Java" minimized >

-A code snippet using the `LocalDate` class:
+A code snippet using the `LocalDate` class to deal with dates/times (you may use other approaches too):
 ```java
 import java.time.LocalDate;
 import java.time.format.DateTimeFormatter;